petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-deploying-liferay/claritys-deployment-requirements.md

 ---
 # Clarity's Deployment Requirements

-Choosing the right deployment approach is key to the success of any organization's web-based solutions.
+Choosing the right deployment option is key to the success of any organization's web-based solutions.
 This choice can significantly impact a solution's functionality, scalability, and security.
 Some organizations may require their data and infrastructure to stay in-house for regulatory compliance, necessitating a self-hosted deployment model.
 Others might prioritize speed and scalability, making Platform-as-a-Service (PaaS) or Software-as-a-Service (SaaS) options more suitable.
-Ultimately, understanding these diverse needs is important to choosing the best deployment approach for an organization.
+Ultimately, understanding these diverse needs is important to choosing the best deployment option for an organization.

 ## Requirements